 - Telogen effluvium - significant stress pushes large numbers of hair follicles into a resting phase.

-- Alopecia areata – the body's immune system attacks the hair follicles that causes hair loss.
+- Alopecia areata – the body's immune system attacks the hair follicles that cause hair loss.

 - Trichotillomania - you pull your hair off your head without realizing what you are doing.